 Deans shall communicate to all new faculty that they must have official transcripts on file within 30 days of employment.
 Letters of appointment to faculty and adjunct staff will include notice of transcript requirements.

-Deans will be notified if official transcripts for newly-hired faculty have not been received within 30 days.
-Faculty who do not have official transcripts on file within 30 days of beginning employment may be terminated.
+Deans will be notified if official transcripts for newly hired faculty have not been received within 30 days.
+Faculty who does not have official transcripts on file within 30 days of beginning employment may be terminated.

 Effective September 1, 1999, all males from eighteen to twenty-six years of age hired by an agency of the State of Texas must provide proof of registration with the Selective Service System or exemption prior to beginning State employment.
 Proof of registration includes the individual's selective service registration acknowledgment card or a copy of the individual's on-line verification screen from the Selective Service System's web page.